Shubbu03/illustrations/README.md

 # Ilustraciones 🎨

 A real-time collaborative drawing platform where creativity meets collaboration.
-Draw together with friends, colleagues, or anyone around the world on an infinite canvas.
+Draw together with friends, colleagues, or anyone around the world on the canvas.

 ## ✨ Features